cooklang/cookcli/CONTRIBUTING.md

 To apply changes in Single Page Application used in `cook server` run `make inject_frontend`.
 This will compile JavaScript code and inline it into Swift variables.
 After that compiled binary will have updated server code.

-It's possible to start server in development mode without inlining it into binary with `make dev_server`.
+To start the frontend server in development mode (without inlining it into binary every time) use `make dev_server`.
+This will start API and Svelte development server in the background.
+Navigate to http://127.0.0.1:8080 to open the web-app.

 ### Testing